openlcb/OpenLCB_Single_Thread/examples/Olcb328_8InputNode/README.md

 This sketch complements the Olcb328_8outputNode, but is limited in its function.
 Things like inverting inouts, or adding an option for pullups.

+Although it was originally written for the AVR series, it can be compiled on the ESP32, Pico, and Tiva processors, using native and firmware CAN drivers.

+In addition, GCSerial can be used to connect via USB to JMRI, say.
+Also, Wifi on the ESP32 and Pico can be used to connect to OpenLCB/LCC via a OpenLCB hub, such as JMRI's.